geonetwork/doc/source/user-guide/describing-information/importing-metadata.rst

 - ``Type of record``:

- - ``Metadata`` should be used when loading a normal metadata record
+ - Use ``Metadata`` when loading a normal metadata record
- - ``Template`` should be used when the loaded metadata record will be used as a template.
+ - Use ``Template`` when the loaded metadata record will be used as a template.

 - ``Record identifier processing`` determines how to handle potential clashes